JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 })?
 ```

-## Spawning the Babe Authorship Task
+## Spawning the BABE Authorship Task

-Any node that is acting as an authority and participating in Babe consensus, must run an `async`
+Any node that is acting as an authority and participating in BABE consensus, must run an `async`
 authorship task.
 We begin by creating an instance of
 [`BabeParams`](https://crates.parity.io/sc_consensus_babe/struct.BabeParams.html).